 Eating a home-cooked meal 365 days a year can be challenging.
-Some days I’m simply too tired to cook or I’m in the mood to try something different.
-So instead of feeling guilty about eating out, I take a healthy approach that allows me to enjoy my meal and moment of freedom.
+Some days I’m too tired to cook or I’m in the mood to try something different, so instead of feeling guilty about eating out, I take a healthy approach that allows me to enjoy my meal and moment of freedom.
 In this blog, I share my 12 go-to tips to help take the guilt out of eating out.

-1. Choose a time that fits with your day-to-day schedule.
-If you’re used to eating dinner at 6pm, arrange restaurant reservations for around the same time.
-Your body likes routine, stick with it to avoid those hangry moments.
+1. Stick with a time that fits with your regular eating schedule.
+If you’re used to eating dinner at 6pm, aim to eat out around the same time to avoid those moments that leave you craving anything in sight.

-2. Dietary restriction?
+2. Dietary restriction/needs?
 Look for accommodating restaurants.
-If the location doesn’t list ingredients on their online menu, call and ask if they have what you’re looking for (i.e. gluten-free, dairy-free, etc.).
-Planning ahead ensures you’ll be able to actually order something and enjoy your meal.
+If the restaurant doesn’t list ingredients on their online menu, call and ask them about what you need and if they offer it (i.e. gluten/dairy free, etc.).
+Doing this ahead ensures you’ll be able to actually eat something from the menu.

 3. Don’t let others persuade you.
-You know what I’m talking about, that friend that orders gravy on everything.
-It might sound good but trust me it’s not worth the indigestion.
+You know what I’m talking about, that friend that orders gravy on everything and encourages you to do the same.
+Trust me, it’s not worth the indigestion.

 5. Dressing on the side.
-It’s true, some salad dressings have more sodium and sugar then you can imagine.
-Most restaurants that provide fresh menu options make their dressings in-house; ask them what’s in their dressing (in case of allergies) and to put it on the side to control the amount you’d like to use.
+Some restaurant salad dressings have more preservatives and sugar then you can imagine.
+When ordering salads, ask them what’s in the salad dressing, especially if you have allergies or food intolerance.
+You can also ask them to put the dressing on the side to control the amount you’d like to use.

-6. Pass on the pop (this includes diet pop too).
-You know the negative health affects pop has on your body, don’t give in.
-If you enjoy pop for the fizz, give sparkling water with a spritz of lemon or lime a try.
+6. Pass on the pop/soda (diet pop too).
+The list of negative health affects pop has on the body is extensive; don’t give in to this sugar loaded drink friends.
+If you enjoy pop for its fizz, give sparkling water with a spritz of lemon or lime a try.

-9. Go for grilled or baked options.
-Not only are these healthier options but I’m a firm believer that you can actually taste the food better when it’s prepared this way.
+9. Go for grilled, baked, or raw (when plant based) options.
+Not only are these food preperation options healthier, I’m a firm believer they taste better too!

 10. Skip dessert… just kidding!
-Making healthier choices doesn’t mean you can’t live a little!
+Making healthy choices doesn’t mean you can’t live a little!
 Split dessert if you’re out with company and hold all the fancy sauces, powdered sugars, heavy whipping creams, etc. You’d be surprised how much more sugar these toppings add to your already sweet dessert.
+Bonus: look for restaurants that serve healthy dessert options (i.e. raw chocolate chia puddings, healthy banana breads, coconut ice cream, etc.)

 11. Walk it out.
 Get moving after your meal to get that blood flowing!
-Eating out is fun but it often involves sitting for long periods of time, so don’t wait to get up and moving!
+Eating out is fun but it often involves sitting for long periods of time.
+Do some moderate movement like walking after a big meal, your body and digestion will thank you.